Davixss/fire-detection-system/README.md

 # fire-detection-system
 University of Messina A.Y.
-2023/2024 | Distributed Systems Project | Prof: Antonio Puliafito
+2023/2024 | Distributed Systems Project | Prof: Antonio Puliafito (antonio.puliafito@unime.it)

 # Overview
 In recent years, the rapid development of technologies for the Internet of